jesieOldenburg/dpracing/README.md

 Welcome to the DP Racing repo!
 This site is built as a capstone project at Nashville Software School.

 ## Setup
 Setup is simple!
-Create a local repo on your machine, named `dpracing` In your repository, create a new file and name it README.md.
-Create your own edits in your README.md
-Update the text as needed for your project
+1. From the command line, navigate to any directory and run`mkdir dp-racing && cd &_`.
+2. Clone this repo into your newly created directory.
+3. Run `npm install` to install the project dependencies.
+4. Once npm is finished installing dependencies run `cd lib ; grunt` to start the taskrunner.
+5. Once grunt is running in the background without errors, navigate back to the root folder and run your local server to open the page in your browser.

 ### Dependencies
-Ensure the following dependencies are installed in your node_modules directory, within the lib <dir></dir>
+Ensure the following dependencies are installed in your node_modules directory, within the `lib` directory.

 - Grunt
 - Bootstrap